Choosing the right font for a project is one of the most critical tasks in visual design.

 The choice between serif and sans serif fonts depends on many factors, such as what you're going to use it for, and how.

-This isn’t to say you can’t use serifs on websites — just to be mindful of things like placement, size, kerning, and spacing in order to make it legible for your users.
-Modern brands like One Medical, Spindrift, Great Jones, and Chobani have used serif fonts prominently in their headers and logos in order to set themselves apart in their respective spaces.
+This isn’t to say you can’t use serifs on websites — just be mindful of things like placement, size, kerning, and spacing so it's legible for your users.
+Modern brands like One Medical, Spindrift, Great Jones, and Chobani have used serif fonts prominently in their headers and logos.
+Serif fonts might work well for standout headlines in some brands, while sans serif typefaces often provide an approachable look for body text.

 Compared to serif fonts, sans serif fonts are often considered more modern and informal in style, making them a good choice for digital products such as websites and mobile apps.
 Tech companies often use sans serif fonts for body text when creating digital products because sans serif fonts make brands or products appear new and innovative.

-It’s worth noting that these are not strict rules.
-Designers can choose their fonts based on their own styles and use cases.
+It's worth noting that these aren't strict rules.
+You can choose your fonts based on your own styles and use cases.
+For many designers, serif vs sans serif readability can guide decisions around brand trust and user engagement.
 In fact, many designers choose font pairings that include both serif and sans serif typefaces throughout their web designs.
 Just be sure to test your designs on various devices to ensure your font choices remain legible across screen sizes.

-Use serif, sans serif, or both in your next design
+Use serif, sans serif, or a blend based on your brand experience

-The best thing about design is it’s what you make of it.
-Whether you go all-in on serif, san serif, or both make sure that it complements your design and the story you want to tell.
+Think about tone and context.
+The best thing about design is it's what you make of it.
+Whether you go all-in on serif, san serif, or both, make sure that it complements your design and the story you want to tell.